 Council's Committees and Working Parties provide another avenue for members of the public to participate in policy development and Council functions.
-A number of Council Committees and Working Parties comprise or include members of the public.
+Several Council Committees and Working Parties comprise or include members of the public.

-Council is also represented on a number of External Committees by Councillors and staff.
+Council is also represented on several External Committees by Councillors and staff.
 Participation in these committees allows our Local Government Area to be represented within the wider community.